This story was produced with support from REI. REI Kalispell is now open at 2270 Highway 93 North.

 An hour drive from the west side of GNP sits Kalispell, Montana.
 It’s a small town, with an enthusiastic outdoor appetite.
+Surrounding Kalispell is Flathead National Forest which encompasses 2.4 million acres.
+Needless to say, this area of Montana provides ample opportunities to be in nature and explore.
 REI recently opened a new location in Kalispell.
-I stopped by this location to grab some gear for a snowy hike I planned to take to an alpine lake within the national park.t
+I stopped by this location to grab some gear for a snowy hike I planned to take.

 Every time REI opens a location in a new U.S. city, the stores distributes $20,000 in grants to local non-profits.
 Kalispell divided its grants among the Glacier National Park Conservancy for Virginia Falls Footbridge Project, Whitefish Legacy for trail maintenance, Montana Conservation Corps for underserved youth development of trail maintenance, and Montana Wilderness Association targeted for Jewel Basin infrastructure and trail maintenance.

 Aimee McQuigg, a seasoned outdoor adventurist, gear enthusiast and REI employee (also known as a Green Vest) since 2016, helped me outfit for a frigid, backcountry day hike in a climate and landscape unfamiliar to me.